Having a sick pig can be stressful and traumatic, especially when trying to find the cause of its symptoms.

 Diseases can have multiple symptoms, and while I learned about the 10 most common symptoms, your pig may have more than one sign they are sick.
 When you need to distinguish between Classical Swine Fever (CSF) and Gastroenteritis (TGE), paying attention to the combination of symptoms will steer you towards a correct diagnosis.

-However, if you are ever uncertain about what disease your pig has, you should first consult with your vet as misdiagnosis can cause your pig to suffer and die.
+However, if you are ever uncertain about your pig’s disease, you should first consult with your vet as misdiagnosis can cause your pig to suffer and die.

-10 Critical Symptoms of an Ill Pig and the Steps to Take
+11 Sick Pig Symptoms and the Steps to Take

 The first thing my new farmer friend asked me was what symptoms my pig was showing.
 As I ran through the list, he pointed out the critical signs.
 He warned me that missing any critical symptoms (especially if they are not caught early enough) could result in the death of my pig.